duoyuncloud/ModelConverterTool/docs/converter.md

 ## Conversion Workflow
 1. Load the input model
 2. Parse and validate model structure
-3. Optionally apply quantization or optimization
+3. Optionally apply quantization, muP scaling, or fake weight logic
 4. Convert to the target format
+5. Adapt and save the output config (remove muP params, add LLaMA params if needed)
-5. Save the output model
+6. Save the output model

 ## Engine Architecture
 - Modular design for easy extension
 - Pluggable backends for different formats
 - Device-aware conversion (CPU, GPU, Apple Silicon)
+- All special options (muP, fake weight, quantization) are handled in the main workflow for consistency

 ## Extending the Engine
 - Add support for new model formats by implementing a new engine module in `model_converter_tool/engine/`